Overview

 - scaffold the Cloud Functions directory

-- set up and configure the emulators
+- set up and configure emulators

 - add security rules for Firestore and Cloud Storage